endo5501/WinSelector/README.md

 # Internal spacing between icon and title (in pixels)
 InternalSpacing=5

+[Display]
+# Index of the display to show the panel on
+# 0 = Primary display
+# 1 = Second display
+# 2 = Third display, etc.
+# Falls back to primary display if the specified index is out of range
+TargetDisplayIndex=0

 [Shortcuts]
 # Shortcut key to toggle panel visibility
 # Supported keys: Home, End, Left, Right, Up, Down, PageUp, PageDown,